miguelarauj1o/URI/README.md

-# URI Online Judge
+# URI

-Solutions for Problems of [URI Online Judge].

-## About
+See my profile [here].

-Here are all my solutions for problems that I've solved.
-Almost all of them in C++, but you can find some solution in Java or Python.
-Btw, you can find me on URI Online Judge just clicking [here].
+Collection of my solutions for some of the problems found at [URI Online Judge].
+If possible, I'll try to add more solutions in the future.
+Almost all of them in C++, but you can find solutions in Java or Python.

-#### Notes

-Do __NOT__ refer to these solutions before you think over the problems by yourself.
-It is meaningless and does no good to anyone to blindly follow and even copy other people's solutions.

-#### The URI Online Judge

-The URI Online Judge is a project that is being developed by the Computer Science Department of URI University.
-The main goal of the project is to provide programming practice and knowledge sharing.
+Feel free to contact me at __miguelarauj1o [at] gmail.com [dot] com__

 ## Licence